 When you identify a threat, you can define

-You can define rules for the following types of indicators:
+You can define the following rules:

 Behavioral indicators of compromise (BIOCs)